 - Ensuring participants cross the level crossing over the train tracks safely at the end of the walk at Kents Bank station.

 Stewards must follow instructions from the guide and his assistants at all times.
 Stewards should bring mobile phones and share numbers so that they can liaise with each other whilst on the walk if necessary.
-Please share your stewards mobile numbers with the guide and his assistants.
+Organisers must provide the Guide with a list of their stewards and their mobile phone numbers in advance of the walk commencing.

 Groups usually assemble on the lower promenade opposite the public toilet block and down from the steps from the clock tower at Arnside.
 At the agreed departure time for the walk please make your way to the far end of the promenade where Cedric will meet you and the walk will begin.